Marketing & Branding Advice

 • Start with the question, “Why are we celebrating this anniversary?”
 Interview partners to get the answer.

-• Make it a yearlong event, instead of just a party.
+• Make it a yearlong event instead of just a party.
+Repurpose content and share across multiple platforms, i.e. newsletters, on your website, social media posts, etc.

-• Make it about the client so that it can also be used for business develop purposes.
-Repurpose and share across multiple platforms, i.e. newsletters, website, social media posts, etc.
+• Make it about the client so it can also be used for business development purposes.

 Anniversary Ideas:

-Create Fun Facts/Timeline
+Fun Facts/Timeline

 • Ask everyone for old pictures, including retired partners!

-• Send the fun facts out in email newsletters and share them on social media.
+• Share the fun facts on social media.

 • Add a timeline to the website and use it as the firm’s history page.
 For example, see Cades Schutte’s Centennial page.